-For more information about the process of setting up study groups, and how to troubleshoot any issues that may arise, check out of Study Group Strategies page.
+For more information about the process of setting up study groups, and how to troubleshoot any issues that may arise, check out of Study Group Strategies webpage.

 Working in groups can be a great way to meet other students, especially in courses outside of your usual discipline.
 Group projects can also help deepen your understanding of a topic as you discuss different aspects with your peers.
 Working in groups can also be challenging when groupmates are unclear on expectations or have different working methods.
 For suggestions on how you can set expectations early on, read our Setting Up Successful Group Work blog or watch our Online Groupwork video.
 For advice on troubleshooting issues, read our Tips for Common Group Work Issues blog.

 Attending instructor’s office hours can be daunting at first, however, connecting with your instructors early and on a regular basis can be an excellent tool for success.
 Office hours can be used to clarify course content, get to know your instructors more directly, gain insight into the instructor’s field of study.
 If you’re considering the different paths you can take as you progress through your degree, these insights can help guide your decisions and influence your academic and career goals.
 For a student’s perspective on the importance of office hours, check out our Why You Should Go to Office Hours blog.
 If you’re wondering why instructors strongly recommend you attend office hours, check out our Connecting with Instructors during Office Hours blog.
 To help you prepare for your next trip to office hours, use our Attending Office Hours worksheet.